You have no items in your shopping cart.

 Workplace: Workplace decides a lot about your health and personality.
-People who work in chemically exposed environment like rubber factory, leather industry etc. have higher risk of Bladder Cancer.
+People who work in a chemically exposed environment like rubber factory, leather industry, etc. have higher risk of Bladder Cancer.
 You can choose to be precautious in such environment.

-Are you drinking enough fluids? – Fluids say that, the more your drink the more you pee.
+Are you drinking enough fluids? – Fluids say that the more you drink the more you pee.
 People who drink more fluids like purified water would pee a lot and that helps them clean their bladder more often.
 This reduces the risk of chemicals lining in the bladder.

 Medicines that are a part of your life: As much surprising as it is, US Food and Drugs Association (FDA) is researching over the use of diabetic medicines for more than one year and if they can create Bladder problems.